An Open Letter To Former Police Officer Steven Broussard

 I want no ill will to you, I just want to remind you on why you have no badge, no gun, no authority, and no job in Law Enforcement.
 You actually, by your and your judge’s corruption, have led to Jefferson County getting just a little cleaner.

 Never forget buddy, where you come from and what you did.
 Why?
 Because I for one will never forget and there are some other good people that tried to give you advice and you did not listen.
 As Eddie Vedder says – I am mine – and rode the wrong wave.
 And that wave is not over yet for you and some others.
 Trust me when I say that.
 Time is on my side now.

 Philip R. Klein

 # # #

-The Southeast Texas Political Review is a production of Klein and Associates Political Relations. © 1995 – 2017 PRK Enterprises, Inc. Any rebroadcast or reproduction of this site is forbidden without permission of this Company.
-Such permission must be in writing and consist of the persons name – address – and the reason for the reproduction.
-Under title 17 of the US Code – Subjects that reproduce or reprint any portion of this site without permission of PRK Enterprises, Inc. may be liable under the statute.
-For comments – questions – or requests for reproduction of quotes or stories as written in this site, please E-Mail us at email@example.com.
+The Southeast Texas Political Review is a production of Klein and Associates Political Relations. ┬⌐ 1995 – 2023 PRK Enterprises, Inc. Any rebroadcast or reproduction of this site is forbidden without the permission of this Company.
+Such permission must be in writing and consist of the person’s name – address – and the reason for the reproduction.
+Under Title 17 of the US Code – Subjects that reproduce or reprint any portion of this site without permission of PRK Enterprises, Inc. may be liable under the statute.
+For comments – questions – or requests for the reproduction of quotes or stories as written on this site, please E-Mail us at email@example.com.